-F. A good faith effort will be made by the Department and the University to recoup any tuition, fees, salary, fellowship, travel and/or book/educational supply expenses paid to or on behalf of trainees failing to fulfill their CWEB or CWEL degree programs or work commitment.
-However, the University will not be financially liable for the amount(s) of any unrecovered funds resulting from student repayment defaults.

-Appendix A, 2018-2019 Child Welfare Education for Baccalaureates and Child Welfare Education for Leadership the employing agency while on full-time, long-term training leave. xxviii return to the employing agency for assignment during the periods between academic terms or semesters which exceed fifteen work days.
+- F. A good faith effort will be made by the Department and the University to recoup any tuition, fees, salary, fellowship, travel and/or book/educational supply expenses paid to or on behalf of trainees failing to fulfill their CWEB or CWEL degree programs or work commitment.xxvi However, the University will not be financially liable for the amount(s) of any unrecovered funds resulting from student repayment defaults. - G.Child welfare employees enrolled in the CWEL program will retain their benefits in the employing agency while on full-time, long-term training leave. xxvii - H.Employees enrolled full-time in an approved CWEL program will be required to return to the employing agency for assignment during the periods between academic terms or semesters which exceed fifteen work days.
 However, during the summer period between full-time academic years, employees/trainees may continue their studies on a part-time basis.